 OTHER IMPORTANT THINGS TO KNOW

-ON-SITE FIRST AID is provided by Palm Beach Gardens Medical Center at the center of the event.
+ON-SITE FIRST AID is provided by Palm Beach County EMS located at the center of the event.

 LOST AND FOUND is located at the Information Booth located in the center of the event.
 If a LOST CHILD is brought to you - do not take sole responsibility for the lost child.
 Ask the "finder" or another volunteer to stay with you and report to the Information Booth.
 If a parent comes looking for a lost child have them stay with you and find a Staff person, Steering Committee Member, police officer or direct them to the Information Booth.